Lamden/lamden_link_docs/swapTau2Eth.md

 6. Wait for the Metamask confirmation.

 >[!Tip]
->You can check the progress of a pending transaction in Metamask by clicking *Activity*, then below that it *should* be the last transaction, click this.
+>You can check the progress of a pending transaction in Metamask by clicking *Activity*, then below that *should* be the last transaction, click this.
 The popup offers a link in the top left to Etherscan to view to progress of the transaction.
 Completely optional, as Metamask keeps monitoring this for you - but if you are bored waiting can this can be good to check.

-6. The wrapping should have occured however we can't see the WETH until we add the token details to Metamask.
-In Metamask:
+7. The unwrapping should have occured and you will now see the Ethereum (ETH) in your Metamask.
-* On the Main page, click *Assets*
-* Then click *Add Token* (You may need to scroll down to see it)
-* Add the following token address `0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2`
-* The Token name should auotpopulate with WETH and the decimals will also autopopulate with 18
-* click *Next* (you should see your WETH at this stage)
-* click *Add Token*

-Thats it!
-You will now see the WETH in your Metamask ready to move to the Lamden network.
-Next step, using Lamden Link.

-### Metamask